-From 1959 to 2021, TILF has awarded over 21,000 scholarships valued at over \$34 million.
+From 1959 to 2022, TILF has awarded over 21,000 scholarships valued at over \$34 million.
 Amounts of scholarships range from \$500 for one year to \$20,000 over four years.
 Some scholarships have special requirements or restrictions such as requiring a student to select certain majors, attend specific colleges or universities, or compete in specific contests.
 Details of all scholarships and their requirements are listed at the TILF website.

-Applications may be submitted from March 1 through May 13, 2022, and can be found online at www.tilfoundation.org.
-(Students competing in contests held after the deadline date must apply by May 13, but may submit placement updates via email through May 31, 2022.)
+Applications may be submitted starting March through May (specific deadlines can be found online at www.tilfoundation.org.
+(Students competing in contests held after the deadline date must apply by the deadline, but may submit placement updates via email through May 31, 2023.)